Nyholm/workshop-symfony-internals/Readme.md

 #### Bonus exercise

-For performance reasons, we should not build the container in production environment.
+For performance reasons, we should not build the container at every request in production environment.
 We should used a cached/dumped container.
 See the [Symfony documentation](https://symfony.com/doc/current/components/dependency_injection/compilation.html#dumping-the-configuration-for-performance) about how to dump a container.